-- · Support consumers to make informed, confident and affordable buying choices. - Work in partnership with stakeholders to develop information and tools for consumers. - · Encourage consumer protection within industry by informing them of their responsibilities. - · Develop education services about consumer rights and responsibilities.
+- Support consumers to make informed, confident and affordable buying choices. - Work in partnership with stakeholders to develop information and tools for consumers. - Encourage consumer protection within industry by informing them of their responsibilities. - Develop education services about consumer rights and responsibilities.

-- · Guidance, comparison tools and advisory events. - · Community engagement with Consumer Champions. - Partnerships to reduce consumer vulnerability. - Outreach and education programmes. - · Digital footprint and engagement.
+Guidance, comparison tools and advisory events.
+Community engagement with Consumer Higher levels of consumer confid welfare by using appropriate choice Champions.
+Partnerships to reduce consumer vulnerability.
+Outreach and education programmes.
+Digital footprint and engagement. hannels to